calebWei/calebWei/README.md

 ## Description

 I'm a final-year software engineering student from the University of Auckland, and I'm passionate in AI, automation, and web development.
-I love the idea of building small projects that have the potential to deliver great influence to a large number of people.
+I love the idea of building small projects with the potential to deliver great significance to a large group of people.

 ## Academic Experiences